backdrop-contrib/afterlight_tribute/README.md

 This theme is based on of Xtheme for Drupal. <https://www.drupal.org/project/xtheme>
 Special thanks to <https://www.drupal.org/u/frankbaele> for this great work!

+This theme is Afterlight by Automattic. <https://wordpress.com/themes/afterlighte>
+Special thanks to them for this great work!

 This theme uses the PureCSS CSS toolkit from Yahoo!
 Special thanks to the developers at Yahoo! for this great work!
-This theme is not affiliated with Yahoo! or the PureCSS developers in any way.
+This theme is not affiliated with Yahoo! or the PureCSS developers or Automattic in any way.

 You may extend this theme with the documentation/classes from http://purecss.io